 How We Manage

-Like most of the state's Wildlife Management Areas, Saratoga Sand Plains WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Saratoga Sand Plains WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 DEC goal for managing the Saratoga Sand Plains is to ensure the protection of the unique habitat and wildlife, while providing a variety of recreational opportunities in a manner that ensures public safety.
 DEC and its partners seek to restore and manage this unique sand plains ecosystem to recover the federally and state endangered Karner blue butterfly.
 The sandy soils found in this area are essential to blue lupine - the only plant that the larvae of the butterfly feed on.
 DEC and its partners have worked to restore habitat for the Karner blue by creating blue lupine meadows.
 Saratoga Sand Plains will be managed to provide environmental education and a variety of recreation opportunities.